German on trial for castrating men on his kitchen table

-BERLIN — A German electrician went on trial Thursday accused of murder in the death of one man, and mutilating several others by performing illegal operations on their genitals.
+BERLIN (AP) — A German electrician went on trial Thursday accused of murder in the death of one man, and mutilating several others by performing illegal operations on their genitals.

 The 66-year-old told a regional court in Munich that he performed the procedures at the men’s request.